So we have a sense of the game plan from the Democrats, from the Dems, the left-wingers, the progressives, because they smell those midterms coming.

 The eradication of Christianity from the Middle East, where it, of course, was first born.

-That is happening with very little uh outrage from many corners in this country.
+That is happening with very little outrage from many corners in this country.

-that there is an inherent hostility of the American left to to all people of actual faith, not Nancy Pelosi, I'm gonna wash someone's feet and then say we need comprehensive immigration reform out of one side of my mouth after doing the other.
+the Obamacare legislation, that there is an inherent hostility of the American left to all people of actual faith, not Nancy Pelosi, I'm going to wash someone's feet and then say we need comprehensive immigration reform out of one side of my mouth after doing the other.

 And what we see now, I think, is the administration just does not fundamentally care and also doesn't have the bandwidth to even raise this as an issue.